mobin-abdi/text-preprocessing/README.md

 ## 📈 Data Source

-The script utilizes a small dataset of children's book descriptions from the file `Course Materials/Data/childrens_books.csv`.
+The script utilizes a small dataset of children's book descriptions from the file `childrens_books.csv`.
 This dataset is used for demonstration purposes.

 ## 🛠️ Technologies Used